civo/kubernetes-marketplace/shipa/post_install.md

 ### Wiring
 Shipa for itself installs Nginx as a default ingress controller for the control plane which needs a public IP.
-If leveraging Civo, make sure as of Shipa 1.5.2, to unselect default Traefik [and any other ingress controllers] from the launch Marketplace when spinning up a Civo Cloud instance.
+If leveraging Civo, make sure as of Shipa 1.6.0, to unselect default Traefik [and any other ingress controllers] from the launch Marketplace when spinning up a Civo Cloud instance.
+Civo will be introducing an LBAAS service which will allow for this.
+Use your provided Marketplace e-mail and password to login to the Shipa CLI.
+You will need kubectl access to the cluster initialy to get the ingress address.

 ```